What is Asian Blepharoplasty?

 - Desire to reduce the appearance of prominent upper eyelids and excessive puffiness above the eyes.

-Asian double eyelid reduction is designed to reduce or eliminate epicanthal folds and create a more defined eyelid crease.
-The procedure can help people to achieve a youthful upper third of the face due to more enhanced and vibrant-looking eyes.
+Asian double eyelid reduction reduces or eliminates epicanthal folds and creates a more defined eyelid crease.
+The procedure can help people achieve a youthful upper third of the face due to more enhanced and vibrant-looking eyes.
 Many patients tell us how they feel much younger with double eyelid reduction.
-The procedure is popular with a wide variety of Asian men and women of different ages.
+The procedure is popular with Asian men and women of different ages.

 What does Asian eyelid surgery involve?

-Asian blepharoplasty surgery takes approximately 1 to 2 hours depending on the extent of surgical correction required and this will be determined by your goals for treatment.
+Asian blepharoplasty surgery takes approximately 1 to 2 hours, depending on the extent of surgical correction required, and this will be determined by your goals for treatment.
 If the procedure is combined with lower eyelid surgery, the procedure duration can take between 2 to 3 hours.
 If the procedure is carried out independently, it is easily performed with a local anaesthetic alone.
 When combined with lower blepharoplasty, a general anaesthetic may be preferred for your complete comfort.
 Double eyelid surgery involves the surgical creation of a supra-tarsal skin crease.
-This will help to reduce the appearance of the epicanthal folds for a significant enhancement in the appearance of the eyes.
-Asian eyelid surgery requires a high level of precision from an experienced consultant plastic surgeon to ensure the normal functioning of the eyelids is preserved.
-The surgery is carried out on a highly visible part of the face, and it is important to maintain meticulous surgical technique to minimise the appearance of scarring.
-The procedure is most commonly performed as a day case which means you will be able to go home later the same day once you have recovered from the anaesthetic effects.
+This will help reduce the appearance of the epicanthal folds and significantly enhance the appearance of the eyes.
+Asian eyelid surgery requires a high level of precision from an experienced consultant plastic surgeon to preserve the normal functioning of the eyelids.
+The surgery is carried out on a highly visible part of the face, and it is essential to maintain meticulous surgical technique to minimise the appearance of scarring.
+The procedure is most commonly performed as a day case, which means you can go home later the same day once you have recovered from the anaesthetic effects.

 RELATED: What do blepharoplasty scars look like?

 Recovery after Asian blepharoplasty takes approximately two weeks, although it can take up to 4 weeks, particularly if double eyelid correction is combined with lower eyelid surgery.
 The incision lines can take between 3 to 6 months to flatten and fade to a faint white colour.
-Following your surgeons postoperative instructions info will help to minimise the appearance of scarring.
-The procedure will result in the formation of a thin scar within the eyelid crease.
+Following your surgeon’s postoperative instructions will help to minimise the appearance of scarring.
+The procedure will result in a thin scar within the eyelid crease.
 When people apply makeup, the scar will be virtually invisible.

 The results of Asian blepharoplasty will differ between patients depending on the individual goals for treatment.
 All types of surgery involve certain risks.
 The risks of Asian double eyelid surgery will be covered at your in-person consultation.
 You can then make an informed decision on whether the procedure is right for you.